Benue State: Mineral resources

 Benue State is blessed with abundant mineral resources.
 These resources are distributed in the Local Government Areas of the state.
-Of these mineral resources, only Limestone at Tse-Kucha near Gboko and Kaolinite at Otukpo are being commercially exploited.
+Of these mineral resources, only Limestone at Tse-Kucha, Gboko and Kaolinite at Otukpo are being commercially exploited.
 Other mineral deposits include Baryte, Gypsum, Feldspar, Wolframite, Kaolinite, mineral salts and Gemstone etc.

-Natural resources
+Agriculture

-Benue State is the nation's acclaimed food basket because of its rich agricultural produce which include Yam, Rice, Beans, Cassava, Sweet-potato, Maize, Soybean, Sorghum, Millet, Sesame, cocoyam etc. The state accounts for over 70% of Nigeria's Soybean production.
+Agriculture is the mainstay of the economy of Benue State, engaging over 75% of the state's workforce.
+Prominent crops include Yam, Rice, Beans, Cassava, Sweet potato, Maize, Soybean, Sorghum, Millet, Sesame, Cocoyam etc. The state also accounts for over 70% of Nigeria's Soybean production.

-Agriculture is the mainstay of the economy, engaging over 75% of the state farming population.
-The State also boasts of one of the longest stretches of river systems in the country with great potential for a viable fishing industry, dry season farming through irrigation and for an inland water highway.

 The vegetation of the southern parts of the state is characterised by forests, which yield trees for timber and provide a suitable habitat for rare animals types and species.
 The state thus possesses potential for the development of viable forest and wildlife reserves.

 Relief and drainage

 The land is generally low lying (averaging 100m-250m) and gently undulating with occasional inselbergs, Knoll, Laterite etc. It is only at the boundary area with Cameroon, also Kwande and Oju Local Government Areas that hilly terrain with appreciable local relief is encountered.
 Here, the terrain is characterised by steep slopes, deep incised valleys and generally rugged relief.
 Elsewhere, gradients average less than 4°.
 River Benue is the dominant geographical feature in the state.
 It is one of the few large rivers in Nigeria.
 The Katsina-Ala is the largest tributary, while the smaller rivers include Mkomon, Amile, Duru, Loko Konshisha, Kpa, Okpokwu, Mu, Be, Aya, Apa Ogede and Ombi.
 The flood plains which are characterised by extensive swamps and ponds are good for dry season irrigated farming.

 Though Benue State has high drainage density many of the streams are seasonal.
 Hence, there is an acute water shortage in the dry season in Local Government Areas such as Guma, Okpokwu, Ogbadibo, Gwer West (Naka, Nigeria) and Oju.
+This river system has great potential for a viable fishing industry, dry season farming through irrigation and for an inland water highway.

+Demographics

+Benue is divided into 3 senatorial districts and 23 local government areas 14 for the Tiv, 7 for the idoma and 2 for the igede.